 Individual Subscribers or a duly authorized person by them can request the revocation of their own individual Certificates through an authorized representative of ADACOM.
-A duly authorized representative of ADACOM or a RA shall be entitled to request the revocation of an RA Administrator's Certificate.
 The entity that approved a Subscriber's Certificate Application shall also be entitled to revoke or request the revocation of the Subscriber's Certificate.